agero-core/api-health/HealthApiDesign.md

     HTTP Method: GET
     URL: /health
     Parameters : mode
     Parameter Values: quick, full.

 The Restful API should expose a HTTP GET, **/health** end point.

-The API can take a single query parameter, **mode**, which can take the below values -
+The API can take a single query parameter, **mode**, which can take the below values:

 * **quick** : Used to check the health of critical dependent components that are must have.